 If the brown spots are caused by an insect infestation, you will need to treat the plant with an insecticide.
 Be sure to follow the directions on the label of the insecticide carefully.

-If the brown spots are caused by a disease, you will need to treat the plant with a fungicide.
+n spots are caused by a disease, you will need to treat the plant with a fungicide.
 Be sure to follow the directions on the label of the fungicide carefully.

 By following these steps, you can help to treat brown spots on Monstera adansonii leaves and keep your plant healthy.

-Call to action If you are looking for more information on how to care for your monstera adansonii, please visit our website or contact us today.
+looking for more information on how to care for your monstera adansonii, please visit our website or contact us today.

 Monstera adansonii brown spots